JuliaFinMetriX/JFinM_Charts/Readme.md

 - graphics with embedded data: here data is included directly into the javascript code, such that no external data file needs to be loaded.
-  An html graphics hence consists of a single html output file, and viewing it does not require and local server.
+  An html graphics hence consists of a single html output file, and viewing it does not require a local server.
 - graphics loading data from an external file (.csv, .json, ...): for reasons of performance, large data sets should be loaded from external files.
 This, however, complicates things, as html files are